davidemiceli/chainode/README.md

   </a>
 </p>

-Chainode is a private blockchain that allows to exchange data (i.e. transactions) between trusted participants.
+Chainode is a private blockchain designed to be fast, lightweight, and highly scalable.
+The network allows to exchange data (i.e. transactions) between trusted participants.
 These transactions are stored as blocks in a distributed ledger.

 Chainode is written in pure Javascript for Node.js, and it is based on Kafka as communication system and block order.
 It is a work in progress.